Electric current: Alternating and direct current

 In alternating current (AC) systems, the movement of electric charge periodically reverses direction.
 AC is the form of electric power most commonly delivered to businesses and residences.
 The usual waveform of an AC power circuit is a sine wave, though certain applications use alternative waveforms, such as triangular or square waves.
 Audio and radio signals carried on electrical wires are also examples of alternating current.
 An important goal in these applications is recovery of information encoded (or modulated) onto the AC signal.

-In contrast, direct current (DC) refers to a system in which the movement of electric charge in only one direction (sometimes called unidirectional flow).
+In contrast, direct current (DC) refers to a system in which electric charge moves in only one direction (sometimes called unidirectional flow).
 Direct current is produced by sources such as batteries, thermocouples, solar cells, and commutator-type electric machines of the dynamo type.
 Alternating current can also be converted to direct current through use of a rectifier.
 Direct current may flow in a conductor such as a wire, but can also flow through semiconductors, insulators, or even through a vacuum as in electron or ion beams.
 An old name for direct current was galvanic current.